aanderson9313/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML is how we describe different parts of the page.
+We use it to make our code more easily identifiable to other programmers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- Dislplay: inline-block; does not add a break after each element so they can sit next to each other, and block elements expand naturally to fit the parent.
+With display: inline-block; you are able to set the height and width, it's not necessary in block elements. block elements stack vertically where inline-block are set horizontally.

 3. What are the 4 areas of the box model?

+- content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-the items are centered on the cross-axis

 5. Explain why git is valuable to a team of developers.

+- git provides excellent version control as well as making branches easily accessible.
+This allows for more proficient team-based developement, which is essential in programming, making git a valuable resource.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.